 #7.
 Chalkboard/Magnetic Wall

 Create a feature wall with chalkboard or magnetic paint.
 This can be used for learning numbers, letters and words plus they can make their own drawings.
 You can buy magnetic and chalkboard paint on Amazon.com and Amazon.co.uk

-Your child probably already has plenty of lego and this idea for a Lego Wall is a neat way of storing the collection as it grows, and making the room colourful and different each day.
+Your child probably already has plenty of Lego so this idea for a Lego Wall is a neat way of storing the collection as it grows, as well as making the room colourful and different each day.

 You decide – use different colour baseplates or the same, cover a whole wall or just a small section.
 Securely stick the baseplates to the wall, and let your kid enjoy adding the lego.

 And if a whole wall is too much – stick up some baseplates inside frames and allow your child to create changing artworks.

 Image via HGTV

 #9.
 Build a Bed Canopy